 Employing in excess of 300 employees over the site in many roles from cleaners to senior management, Meadowhall prides itself on its quality customer service.
 Over the years, Meadowhall has received numerous national and international awards for excellence in many areas.
 The organisation recognises that only motivated, trained and well-managed staff can achieve this quality service.
 For this reason, Meadowhall employs a human resource management team, which looks after everything from attendance through to appraisal and employee development.
 Meadowhall had a bespoke Microsoft Access management system in place, which the HR team found difficult to use, out of date and limiting in its ability to easily deliver information in the formats required.

 Meadowhall had a series of demonstrations from potential suppliers, including Cascade.
 As an Investor in People, Meadowhall was looking for a complete HR system, with training functionality a key component.
-All the software systems held the same personnel details, but when it came to the training side, they found that other vendors did not even entertain the idea of a training module.
+All the software systems held the same personnel details, but when it came to the training management system, they found that other vendors did not even entertain the idea of a training module.
 It was only Cascade that could help.

 After conducting an initial search, Meadowhall drew up a detailed ‘problem’ specification sheet and also a draft requirements criteria sheet.
 This included items such as watertight security, easily maintainable data, entry of equal opportunities information, absence entry, the set-up of training needs for each individual and an auto-reminder email to check everything had been established for training and meetings etc. The facility to print full data to comply with the Data Protection Act was also important, as individual employees made frequent requests for information.